 Since early 2013 with the introduction of the X100s, the Fuji X-Trans CMOS II APS-C has been Fujifilm’s flagship sensor that they’ve been using in all their APS-C cameras.
 While winning much praise from Fuji fans, the sensor also holds a lot of mystery and even retains some criticism.
 The performance specs of the sensor after all remain relatively unknown.

-My guess is DXOMark gets a little kick back from some of these other camera brands and rating Fujifilm would be a conflict of interest, for very good reasons as you’re about to see.
+My guess is DXOMark gets a little kickback from some of these other camera brands and rating Fujifilm would be a conflict of interest, for very good reasons as you’re about to see.
 Just my theory.

 Sony, The King Of Sensors?

 As we all know, or should I say, according to DXOMark, Sony makes what are considered to be the best sensors out there.
-With the Sony A7r (and soon to be A7rII) being their best camera in terms of sensor performance with still photography, the cameras also has this special capability of being placed in a 16 megapixel APS-C crop mode.
+With the Sony A7r (and soon to be A7rII) being their best camera in terms of sensor performance with still photography, the camera also has this special capability of being placed in a 16-megapixel APS-C crop mode.
 This makes it the perfect camera to put up against the Fuji X-T1 at a pixel-to-pixel comparison.
-Meaning, I’m not going to compare the Full Frame vs. APS-C qualities of the camera, instead I’m comparing the real estate of the sensor itself.
+Meaning, that I’m not going to compare the Full Frame vs. APS-C qualities of the camera, instead I’m comparing the real estate of the sensor itself.

-With the Sony A7r placed in APS-C crop mode it becomes nearly identical to the Fuji X-T1.
+With the Sony A7r placed in APS-C crop mode, it becomes nearly identical to the Fuji X-T1.
 Both cameras will be at 16 megapixels, both having a 1.5x APS-C crop factor.
 Both sensors are even manufactured by Sony, but both cameras seem to produce two very different RAW files.

 Sony A7r vs Fuji X-T1 A Pixel-To-Pixel Comparison